 Bitbond delivers the bond of trust between banks and blockchain technology

 Token Tool is Bitbond’s tokenization platform that spares all kinds of organizations and individuals looking to tokenize assets from dealing with cumbersome technical processes.
 Creating tokens and selling them via token offerings, is as easy as just a few clicks.
 The Web3 functionality of Token Tool makes it easily integrated within any existing infrastructure, as well as with key service providers in the ecosystem (i.e. digital asset custody solution).

 In 2019, Bitbond issued the first security token in German, it was a tokenized bond (BB1) issued on the Stellar protocol.
 It was groundbreaking as it was the first of its kind to be issued under German Law with a securities prospectus approved by the German Financial Authority (BaFin).

 Thanks to Bitbond’s compliant technology dedicated to the issuance, custody and settlements of security tokens, Bitbond was able to autonomously handle the issuance process across all its value chain without having to rely on intermediaries such as Central Securities Depository.

 Bitbond is currently catering blockchain solutions to several institutions such as the DAX30 company Vonovia; Standard Chartered Bank; and Bankhaus von der Heydt.
-Bitbond’s mission is to empower banks and corporations with customizable, easily integrated blockchain white-label tech products designated to the tokenization, custody and settlement of assets.
+Bitbond’s mission is to empower banks and corporations with customized, easily integrated, blockchain white-label tech products designated to the tokenization, and settlement of assets.

-Recent developments in regulations for the blockchain ecosystem is increasing the demand for compliant blockchain tech products.
+Recent developments in regulations for the blockchain ecosystem are increasing the demand for compliant blockchain tech products.
 The industry is headed towards maturity and a new age for our global financial system is nearing.
-Blockchain-based security tokens and other crypto assets enable a much more cost-effective, time saving means to handle and transact assets across financial markets.
+Blockchain-based security tokens and other crypto-assets enable a much more cost-effective, time saving means to handle and transact assets across financial markets.